Oscillations and confluence in three-magnon scattering of ferromagnetic resonance: Analysis of oscillations

 \section{Analysis of oscillations}

-The frequency spectra of the oscillations were obtained by doing a fast Fourier transform (FFT) of the time-resolved data, the window being from just before the oscillations, $t_{start}$ to the end of the pulse (Fig. S2a).
-Before performing the FFT, the data were symmetrized and had their average value subtracted to suppress DC contributions to the spectra (Fig. S2b).
-In addition, for the FFT of the processed data (Fig. S2c), an exclusion of the low-frequency Fourier amplitudes is introduced to better isolate the frequency spectra of the nonlinear oscillatory state.
+The frequency spectra of the oscillations were obtained by doing a fast Fourier transform (FFT) of a window of data of $c_0(t)$.
+The utilized windows cover the time interval from $t_{start}$, just before the oscillations, to the end of the pulse [Fig. S4(a)].
+Before performing the FFT, the window of data was symmetrized and had its average value subtracted to suppress DC contributions to the spectra [Fig. S4(b)].
+In addition, for the FFT of the processed data window [Fig. S4(c)], an exclusion of the low-frequency Fourier amplitudes is introduced to better isolate the frequency spectra of the oscillations from DC artifacts.
 The window of this exclusion is incrementally increased at each power to offset the associated growth of the DC artifact.
-The oscillation frequency $f_{osc}$ for a given power is defined as that of the largest Fourier amplitude and the visible center of the distribution (Fig. S2c).
-The latter convention is prioritized in the few cases where noise or the DC contribution cause the former convention to provide visibly erroneous results for the dominant oscillation frequency.
-This analysis leads to the results shown in Fig. 3 in the main text.
+The oscillation frequency $f_{osc}$ for a given power is defined as that of the largest Fourier amplitude and/or the visible center of the distribution [Fig. S4(c)].
+The latter convention is prioritized in the few cases where the former convention provides visibly erroneous results for the characteristic oscillation frequency.

-From the oscillation spectra, we estimate $h_{osc}$ for each approach as the highest power for which no oscillation-induced structure is observed.
-An example of this determination is shown in Fig. S2(d).
-The arisal of the oscillations is seen through the arisal of the broad structure localized at low frequencies, as seen in the 4 dB data at $\approx 0.5$ MHz.
-To compare the resulting values of $h_{osc}/h_{S}$ from each approach to the value predicted from our linearized model, we plotted in Fig. S2(e) the value of $h_{osc}/h_{S}$ at several FMR frequencies for each approach. $h_{S}$ is defined as the highest power that exhibits no instability over a given time window.
-This window corresponds to $8 \mu$s in the experiment and model and, in simulations, corresponds to the time window of the simulation itself.
-The black line corresponds to that of the Suhl instability, while the gray line is the predicted values of $h_{osc}/h_{S}$ from Eq. \eqref{eq:h_osc_supp}.
-The dashed green line indicates the approximate experimental value of $f_{c}$, the FMR frequency above which $f_0/2$ modes are no longer available and the instability is suppressed.
-The symbols denote the values of $h_{osc}/h_{S}$ for each approach.
+From the oscillations' spectra, we estimate $P_{osc}$ for each approach as the highest power for which no oscillation-induced structure in the spectra is observed.
+An example of this determination is shown in Fig. S4(d).
+The arisal of the oscillations corresponds to the arisal of the broad structure localized at low frequencies, as seen in the 4 dB data at $\approx 0.5$ MHz.